The Following Are Equivalent (TFAE) #

 ...

-The resulting context now includes tfae_1_to_3 : P → R
+The resulting context now includes tfae_1_to_3 : P → R.

-Once sufficient hypotheses have been introduced by tfae_have
+Once sufficient hypotheses have been introduced by tfae_have, tfae_finish can be used to close

 the goal.
 For example,